 All members of the Young People’s Panel will be required to sign a volunteer agreement and support form and agree to be subject to our safeguarding policy.

-The Young People’s Panel will meet at least every three months and may hold additional meetings if needed.
+The Young People’s Panel will meet at least once a month and may hold additional meetings if needed.

 The agenda and papers will be co-produced by the Director and YPP and circulated a week in advance of meetings.

-Meetings will take place face to face or on-line as appropriate.
+Meetings will take place on-line or face to face as appropriate.